Frikster/Frikster.github.io/_includes/portfolio/projects.md

 Developed a game (from scratch with a partner) to simulate a game of Clue.
 The program would play for a single player and keep a database of all moves other players make, store all known information, alert the player when a weapon, room or suspect is certain and provide a heuristic probability function that would suggest what the player should guess next based on what is currently known.

-This was one of two term projects for CPSC 312: Functional and Logic Programming
+This was one of two term projects for CPSC 312: Functional and Logic Programming.

 # Haskell Rush Hour

 {:.date}
 2/13 - 2/13

 Developed a game (with templates given) to simulate graphically and solve a game of Rush Hour.
-This involves solving a combinatorial problem on a 2D matrix with an efficient algorithm
+This involves solving a combinatorial problem on a 2D matrix with an efficient algorithm.

-This was one of two term projects for CPSC 312: Functional and Logic Programming
+This was one of two term projects for CPSC 312: Functional and Logic Programming.